openshift-cs/rosaworkshop/rosa-workshop/rosa/3-create_initial_admin.md

         oc get all -n openshift-apiserver

-5. You can now use the cluster as an admin user, though it is highly recommended to set up an IdP.
+5. You can now use the cluster as an admin user, which will suffice for this workshop.
+Though, for any other use, it is highly recommended to set up an IdP (next step).

 *[ROSA]: Red Hat OpenShift Service on AWS
 *[IdP]: Identity Provider